KevinColemanInc/whois-scraper/README.md

 # Quick start

-1. Clone
+## Clone

    `$ git clone git@github.com:KevinColemanInc/whois-scraper.git`

-2. Bundle install
+## Bundle install

    `$ cd whois-scraper && bundle install`

 ## Install the verisign file

-Install the file in the home directory with the file name
+Install the file in the home directory with the file name of `com.zone`.

 ## Run `app.rb`

 This parses the verisign file and writes a unique list of domain names to `domains.txt`.
-This can take a while, so if the process is interrupted, you can safely restart it without needing to remove `domains.txt`.
+Creating a unique list can take a while, so if the process is interrupted, you can safely restart it without needing to remove `domains.txt`.
 The nameserver information is disregarded for now and will be recaptured with the whois data.

 Once `domains.txt` has been generated from the zone file, it uses a thread pool to start fetching the whois data for each domain.
 The whois information is stored in `./out` with each domain getting its own file.
 After it has fetched all of the who is information, it copys the JSON data to a single CSV file.